briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

 order or consent agreement had been issued, and proves that the defendant recklessly violated the terms of the order or agreement.

-5. _(e)_ As used in this section, “protection order issued by a court of another state” means an injunction or another order issued by a criminal court of another state for the purpose of preventing violent or threatening acts or harassment against, contact or communication with, or physical proximity to another person, including a temporary order, and means an injunction or order of
+5. _(e)_ As used in this section, "protection order issued by a court of another state" means an injunction or another order issued by a criminal court of another state for the purpose of preventing violent or threatening acts or harassment against, contact or communication with, or physical proximity to another person, including a temporary order, and means an injunction or order of